gary-kupferle/docker-cheatsheet/README.md

 # Stop containers and remove everything from the compose.yaml specs
 docker compose down --volumes --rmi all

+# See all running containers from a Compose app
+docker compose ps

+# See all containers (running or not) from a Compose app
+docker compose ps -a

 # Build images before starting the containers
 docker compose up --build